 And plays its wanton song.

 Brings to mind A Midsummer Night’s Dream, except for the bit about death (Divinely Decadent, that).
 We should bear in mind that this was composed during the upheavals of World War I, which found Szymanowski relatively isolated.
 But he had already had transformative experiences: sexual awakenings in the Mediterranean and North Africa, performances heard elsewhere of Pelléas et Mélisande, The Firebird, and Petrushka.
 He met Stravinsky in London and initiated a friendly correspondence.
-Later, he read extensively: Greek tragedy; histories of Islam, ancient Rome, and early Christendom; Plato, Da Vinci, Persian poetry.
-All this helped him break with German Romanticism and led to a period of enormous creativity, resulting in the Violin Concerto No. 1, Symphony No. 3 (inspired by Jalāl ad-Dīn ar-Rūmī) plus many songs and chamber works.
-In short, he became Szymanowski!
+Later, he read extensively: Greek tragedy; histories of Islam, ancient Rome, and early Christendom; Plato, Da Vinci, Persian poets.
+All this helped him break with German Romanticism, which led to a period of enormous creativity, which led to Violin Concerto No. 1, Symphony No. 3 (inspired by Jalāl ad-Dīn ar-Rūmī) and many songs and chamber works.
+In short, he became Szymanowski.

 Here’s another taste:

-You’ll be reminded of Debussy, Scriabin, and Richard Strauss, plus some refined Orientalism.
-Quite a heady mixture.
-Formally, this is a continuous, freely ordered fantasy, although you can break it down into rondo form.
-So: narrative.
-Definitely narrative.
+Perhaps you’ll be reminded of Debussy, Scriabin, and Richard Strauss, plus a dash of Orientalism.
+Quite a mix!
+Although you can break it down into rondo form, this music comes off more as a continuous, freely ordered fantasy.
+Narrative, definitely narrative.

-We have been listening to a new recording of the two concertos plus a third by Mieczysław Karłowicz (1876–1090)—a perfect aggregation, I think—from Tasmin Little and the BBC SO conducted by Edward Gardner (Chandos CHSA 5185).
+We have been listening to a new recording of the two concertos plus another, by Mieczysław Karłowicz (1876–1909) from Tasmin Little and the BBC SO conducted by Edward Gardner (Chandos CHSA 5185).
 Fine performances, sterling hi-res sound.
 Highly recommended.
 (Gardner has also recorded the Szymanowski symphonies in hi-res for Chandos.)

 In December , I flew to Helsinki to meet Rautavaara and perform the work for him. . . .
 [His] apartment was flooded with a special light that only seems to exist at the edge of the earth, overlooking the sea. . . .
 After I played Fantasia, he looked at me and repeatedly said, “I wrote such beautiful music!”
 We all laughed and agreed. . . .
 I was amazed that he made no changes to any notes or dynamics.
 Everything was in place just the way he wrote it.
 Fantasia is transcendent and has the feeling of an elegy with a very personal reflective mood. . . .
 I thank him from the bottom of my heart for writing a masterpiece that makes me cry every time I listen to it.

-If you listen patiently with few expectations, it grows on you; the surround sound helps.
+If you listen with few expectations, it grows on you; the surround sound helps.
 This ambitious, interesting work by Rolf Wallin is featured on an SACD from BIS (2242) along with Eivind Buene’s Miniatures and Violin Concerto.
-In the latter, you’ll recognize the music of that concerto’s third movement:
+You’ll recognize the music of that concerto’s third movement:

-Right out of the Berg concerto.
-Really quite evocative in this new context, though.
-I liked it, just not as much as Wallin’s piece.
+Right out of the Berg concerto!
+Really quite evocative in this new, post-modern context.
+I liked it, although not as much as Wallin’s piece.

-As I mentioned, Mark Lehman likes a new Naxos recording of British Violin Concertos.
+As I mentioned above, Mark Lehman likes Naxos’s British Violin Concertos.
 So do I. Violinist Clare Howick pulls together three relatively conservative works by Paul Patterson (b.1947), Kenneth Leighton (1929–1988), and Gordon Jacob (1895–1984).
 Tuneful, lively, and sturdy, all of them.
 Here’s a bit of the Patterson:

-But let’s move quickly on, to end with some kale-laced quinoa: 21st Century Violin Concertos from Harriet Mackenzie and the ESO conducted by Kenneth Woods (Nimbus Alliance NI6295).
+But let’s end this segment with some kale-laced quinoa: 21st Century Violin Concertos from Harriet Mackenzie and the ESO conducted by Kenneth Woods (Nimbus Alliance NI6295).
 Includes music by Patterson (Allusions for two solo violins and strings), Deborah Pritchard (b.
 1977), David Matthews (b.
 1943), Robert Fokkens (b.
 1975), and Emily Doolittle (b.
 1972).
-It’s a collection unified only by Mackenzie’s involvement with these composers, so you may find it uneven.
+The album’s unified only by Mackenzie’s involvement with these composers, so you may find it uneven.
 I liked Pritchard’s Wall of Water (2014), inspired by paintings of Maggie Hambling.
 There’s a promotional video on YouTube, but it doesn’t give you a very good idea of how the music unfolds.
 Check out Mackenzie’s complete performance with the Aldeburgh Festival Orchestra:

-You can purchase only the tracks you wish here, on a Chandos website.
-Try Doolittle’s short, lovely falling still, its narrative focused on rain and birdsong, if you’re on the fence about other selections.
+You can purchase only the tracks you wish here, on the Chandos website.
+On the fence?
+Try Doolittle’s short, lovely falling still, its narrative focused on rain and birdsong.